 To roll out the dough, the kind of rolling pin makes all the difference

 I can honestly say I have tried all the rolling pin types out there: the straight/skinny pins, the French rolling pins, and even rolling pins with handles that spin.
 The type of rolling pin you prefer is very personal.
 I absolutely HATED the one with the spinning handles (yes, capitals are necessary to describe the extent of my hatred).
 It just felt clumsy, flimsier, and less efficient.
 My experience with that rolling pin also taught me that I hate rolling pins made out of plastic or silicone.
 The dough sweats/sticks extra with these materials.
 No good.
 I love rolling out pastries and doughs with my mom's French rolling pin, which she didn't love so much, so we traded.
-It's wood, and I think it's perfect (like these).
+It's wood, and I think it's perfect (similar to this rolling pin on Amazon).

 - for a tart baked in a fluted 9-inch tart pan, roll dough to 12 to 13 inches